Mayankkatheriya/Mct_4/Abhishek-Typing_speed_test/README.md

 Progress Tracking: Monitor your progress over time with detailed statistics.
 Track your words-per-minute (WPM) and observe how your typing speed evolves with practice.

-Customizable Settings: Personalize the game experience by adjusting settings such as font size, theme, and keyboard layout to suit your preferences.

 Hosted Link: https://mayankkatheriya.github.io/Mct_4/Abhishek-Typing_speed_test/